-- The ERS Missing Packet Counters and ERS ESA Quality Control flag - The ASCAT Sigma0 Usability Flag (must be at least 'usable') - The OSCAT flags for 'Sigma0 is poor', 'Kp is poor', 'Invalid footprint' and 'Footprint contains saturated slice'. - All bits in the SeaWinds Sigma0 Quality Flag, except the 'Negative' flag.
+- The ERS Missing Packet Counters and ERS ESA Quality Control flag - The ASCAT Sigma0 Usability Flag (must be at least 'usable') - The OSCAT flags for 'Sigma0 is poor', 'Kp is poor', 'Invalid footprint' and 'Footprint contains saturated slice'. - For SeaWinds and RapidScat: all bits in the SeaWinds Sigma0 Quality Flag, except the 'Negative' flag.

-Additional tests concern the ranges of the input data, i.e, at least for backscatter values; noise estimates (K_p) , azimuth and incidence angles, but also land occurrence and latitude and longitude position.
+Additional tests concern the ranges of the input data, i.e, at least for backscatter values; noise estimates ( $K_p$ ), azimuth and incidence angles, but also land occurrence and latitude and longitude position.
 Any data where the values are out of range are not used in the wind processing.